While education itself is worth an investment, a college degree should also pay off by launching successful careers.

 But with ever-uncertain economic prospects, where can students expect to find a reasonable salary after graduating?

-Some avenues are more specialised, so it helps to know what you’re trying to do right out of the gate.
+Some avenues are more specialized, so it helps to know what you’re trying to do right out of the gate.
 But there are plenty of options that only require the right kinds of skills to break into the field.

-In this article, you’ll find a few of the highest paying careers available to college graduates.
+In this article, you’ll find a few of the highest-paying careers available to college graduates.

-Look at any “highest paying jobs” list and you’ll see a dozen (or more) entries for chemical, petroleum, nuclear, civil engineering and more.
+Look at any “highest paying jobs” list and you’ll see a dozen (or more) entries for chemical, petroleum, nuclear, civil engineering, and more.

 While only one entry is here for the sake of space, it’s true – engineering remains one of the more lucrative career fields, even if saying you want to be an engineer is much like saying you want to be a scientist.

 So if you want to help with one of Australia’s persistent skills shortages – and make good money while doing it – engineering could be for you.